 The Sustainability Research Effectiveness team helped facilitate a Theory of Change workshop for a new project on youth engagement in climate change adaptation led by Royal Roads University’s Resilience by Design Lab.
 The workshop brought together a diverse group of 39 participants over two days to launch the project and develop a preliminary theory of change.

 Sustainability Research Effectiveness nominated and selected as Semi-Finalist for Ashoka Innovation Award

 The Sustainability Research Effectiveness Program’s investigation of research effectiveness was nominated for an Ashoka Innovation Award and selected as a semi-finalist.

 Brian Belcher presented the methodology and preliminary results of three outcome evaluations of completed forestry research projects at IUFRO’s 125th Anniversary Congress in Freiburg, Germany.

 Brian Belcher has been appointed to the Advisory Group for “PSC-Mercator Fellowship Program – Bridging Plant Science and Society” at ETH Zurich.
-This transdisciplinary PhD fellowship program supports research projects that deal with socially relevant issues from the perspective more than one academic disciplines and in collaboration with at least one relevant stakeholder.
+This transdisciplinary PhD fellowship program supports research projects that deal with socially-relevant issues from the perspective more than one academic discipline and in collaboration with at least one relevant non-academic stakeholder.

 Program approach presented at the Conference on International Agricultural Research: Rigorous Evidence for Policy

-The Conference on International Agricultural Research: Rigorous evidence for policy brought together 200 participants in Nairobi, Kenya, from July 6th to 8th, 2017, to discuss emerging studies about to what degree and how agricultural research has contributed to positive change.
+The Conference on International Agricultural Research: Rigorous Evidence for Policy brought together 200 participants in Nairobi, Kenya, from July 6 to 8, 2017, to discuss emerging studies about to what degree and how agricultural research has contributed to positive change.
 Brian Belcher gave an invited talk to share his experience and lessons learned using a theory-based approach to outcome evaluation.